top of page

 Final Takeaway for Parents

+Most children recover completely after minor water incidents.
+However, delayed symptoms do happen, and recognizing them early saves lives.
 If something feels “off” after a water scare, trust your instincts and seek medical advice.
-It’s always better to ch
+It’s always better to check and be reassured than to miss early warning signs.

 Source Acknowledgement